ParetoSecurity/pareto-mac/README.md

 Other checks that you want to be implemented?
 Let us know at https://github.com/ParetoSecurity/pareto-mac/discussions/3

-Download the latest release from https://github.com/ParetoSecurity/pareto-mac/releases
+Download the latest release from https://github.com/ParetoSecurity/pareto-mac/releases.
+If you see `You do not have permission to open application "Pareto Security"`, try running `chmod +x /Applications/Pareto\ Security.app/Contents/MacOS/*`` inside a Terminal.
+We're pending approval for the App Store, when that is done, this will no longer be needed.